The Max Microchip Project- Investigating the Secrets of Implantable Pet ID Devices

 PC setup for the Translator involves turning up and unmuting as needed the main and "Wave" volume control sliders of the PC's regular playback Volume Control panel.
 It's also good to turn down or mute all the other sliders.
 (And center the Left/Right controls.)

 Double-Click the "xam.bat" batch file, and enter the code "86PL B8W9 YW3L 39TX Y" (translates as "AVID*089*011*053") for testing.
 The translator accepts the rec.pets-2005a Primary Form (17 characters) or Long Form (96 characters, provided for completeness) as input for translating, and will transmit for several seconds each entered code.
 Immediately afterwards, it will send a code which translates as "AVID*089*299*868" for one second, at slightly lower volume.
 Seeing this code on the display, exact in all digits, indicates a "non-translatable" result from the translation process, but also confirms that the translator hardware is working.
 Erroneous input, such as a transcription error in a found pet report, is the most likely cause of this.
-Is it a big problem that a non-translatable result can occur in the translation process?
-Think of it this way.
-A transcription error, such as an incorrect digit, in a found pet report made from a standard non-encrypted microchip, or a report made by an AVID scanner from an AVID "Encrypted" chip, or even a report made using a collar tag number, results in an answer from the database of, "Not Registered" or else, some other pet's data.
-For the rec.pets-2005a format, the vast majority of all possible transcription errors gives a non-translatable error warning instead of a valid translation result.
-Flagging of most transcription errors is a feature of the Translator method which partially makes up for having to use the long 17-character codes.
-Wouldn't it be nice if the other transponder protocols supported a way for the registry database operator to tell when a reported code had been corrupted?
+You might want to put a label near the display window with the legend "AVID*089*299*868 = non-translatable" as a reminder of this.
+(This code won't be a real pet's ID, of course; this is one of my specimen chips.)

 The "xam.bat" batch file has only one statement in it; it just runs "xam.exe" for you.
 You can just double-click "xam.exe" instead, but I have found that the "paste" operation, through use of the right mouse button, only works if the batch file is used.
 Your system may be different.
-For the batch file to work, it needs to be outside of a zip file folder, with "xam.exe" in the same folder.
+For the batch file to work, it needs to be outside of any zip file folder, with "xam.exe" in the same folder.
 In order to leave the "Avid MiniTracker" turned on continuously, a quality battery eliminator is desirable.

 Once again, if you'd like to share your experiences in building the Max Microchip scanner or translator, please post to the rec.pets newsgroup, placing the word "max" in your subject line!